 Good quality dark chocolate with a high cocoa content is really good for you as it contains a decent amount of soluble fibre and minerals including iron, magnesium and potassium that bring large health benefits.
 It’s also packed with a variety of antioxidants, which are known to lower blood pressure, reduce risk of heart disease and improve blood flow to the brain.
 So if you are going to consume chocolate at all, dark chocolate would be the healthier choice.
 But of course, it is still best consumed in moderation because of its high levels of calories and sugar content.

-3. Go for frozen yogurt or Nuude ice cream instead of ice cream
+3. Go for frozen yogurt instead of ice cream

 4. Indulge in sweet potato instead of potato